 Baby Loss Awareness Week also provides a chance to raise awareness about the issues surrounding pregnancy and baby loss in the UK.
 This year we are calling for improved bereavement support for families affected by baby and pregnancy loss.

 Baby Lifeline is proud to be a member of the Baby Loss Awareness Alliance.

 Our Work to Help Prevent Baby Loss

-The latest figures show that every day around 15 babies are stillborn or die in their first 28 days of life, and 80% of those investigated could have been avoided with better care (MBRRACE-UK, 2017).
+The latest figures show that every day around 14 babies are stillborn or die in their first 28 days of life, and the majority of these may have had a different outcome with different care.